 Overall, I found Sucuri a breeze to set up and use.

-How Sucuri Fares on the Web Security Triad
+How Sucuri Fares on Web Security

 The free Sucuri Security plugin is good enough to keep a tab on your WordPress website and apply some standard security measures.
 But it’s not built to prevent any major attacks against your website.